neiromc/simple-kublet-provider-from-config-file/README.md

         - /usr/local/bin/simple-kublet-provider-from-config-file
 ```

-3. Restart kubelet with params (you can change it in systemd)
+3. Restart kubelet with params (you can change it in systemd unit file or add to kubelet config in /etc)
 ```bash
 kubelet \
   --image-credential-provider-config=/etc/kubernetes/credential-provider-config.yaml \